|On this page|

 This VOP computes the amount of surface curvature, with white in convex areas, black in concave areas and 50% gray in flat areas.
 This is useful for masking wear like scratches and dents, which often happen on raised edges.

-Derivatives for polygonal meshes are not continuous, which results in a "faceted" look.
+Derivatives for polygonal meshes are not continuous, which results in a “faceted” look.
 To evaluate smooth curvature for meshes you should enable Smooth.
 However, Smooth is ignored and relies on fine dicing to generate smooth look, when rendering subdivision mesh.
 If you see faceting with subdivision mesh, increasing Shading Quality or reducing Dicing Flatness will help.

 Input surface point.
 If not connected the global variable of the same name is used.